sharontherese/latin-mass-wedding/content/rite-of-betrothal/index.md

 # About

-Betrothal, or betrothment, is a beautiful, ancient practice for those planning to marry in the Church.
-It is more solemn than an engagement, although the two may be seen as synonymous.
-Betrothal is, "a mutual promise of future marriage, or a contract by which a man and a woman engage themselves to marry." [^1]

-The general structure is this: the Rite of Betrothal takes places in a church, with a priest.
-Psalm 126 (RSV-CE 127) is chanted, followed by an allocution from the priest, a pledge between the couple, a reading from Tobias, a reading from the Gospel of John, and a final blessing.

-Similar to the Rite of Marriage, the specifics of the Rite of Betrothal have not always been legislated consistently, but both are to be encouraged and are still available to the faithful for their use today.

-> Betrothment serves as a barrier against ill-omened haste; it renders the position of the engaged parties more secure; and it affords a better opportunity for bringing to light any impediments or incompatibility of disposition that may exist.
-It was in use among the Jews, the Romans, the Germans, and the Christians of the primitive Church. [^1]
+Betrothal is, "a mutual promise of future marriage, or a contract by which a man and a woman engage themselves to marry. [...]
+Betrothment serves as a barrier against ill-omened haste; it renders the position of the engaged parties more secure; and it affords a better opportunity for bringing to light any impediments or incompatibility of disposition that may exist.
+It was in use among the Jews, the Romans, the Germans, and the Christians of the primitive Church. " [^1]

-Laudate Dominum's website provides a free PDF version of Betrothal [^2].
+There is no official, standardized Rite of Betrothal in the Roman Catholic Church.
+The rite does not exist in the _Rituale Romanum_.

+This simply means that throughout history, there have been many different rites of betrothal, a diversity encouraged or tolerated by Rome.

+The rite of betrothal enjoying a bit of a renaissance today is typically the rite found in Father Philip Weller's translation of the _Roman Ritual_.[^2] You can read about the history of this interesting rite [here](https://onepeterfive.com/how-traditional-are-betrothals/)[^3].
+I also have a masterpost of resources on betrothals [here.](post/betrothal-masterpost/).
+You can purchase the Weller rite of betrothal at Angelus Press.[^4]

+Another version of a rite of betrothal can be found at Laudate Dominum.[^5]

+Yet another version of a rite of betrothal can be found in the 1955 Grailville booklet _Promised In Christ_.[^6]

-# The Rite of Betrothal
+# The Rite of Betrothal as found in Father Philip Weller's translation of the Roman Ritual

+CHAPTER IV: SOLEMN ENGAGEMENT OR BETROTHAL

+It is praiseworthy and in accord with ancient ecclesiastical custom for a Catholic young man and young woman who become engaged to have the engagement solemnized and blessed by the Church.
+For detailed discussion of a betrothal and its consequences one may consult Canon Law (canon 1017) and a commentary.
+Let it suffice here to say that no action is admissible to compel the celebration of marriage, even after a formal engagement has taken place, although a damage suit would be permitted before a competent judge, either in ecclesiastical or civil court.

+Today there is no prescribed ritual for a formal engagement.
+But it is fitting that it take place before the altar of God and be followed by Mass and holy communion.

+1. The priest vests in surplice and white stole, or if Mass is to follow, in the Mass vestments.
+He is assisted by two servers, and at hand are holy water and an altar missal.
+He awaits the couple at the communion table; and as they come forward the following psalm may be sung on the eighth psalm-tone (see music supplement).

 ## Psalm 126 (RSV-CE 127)